cucumber/docs/content/docs/guides/10-minute-tutorial.md

-If the words in your steps originated from conversations during an [Example Mapping](/docs/bdd/example-mapping) session, you're building a [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html), which is a great way to make your production code and test easier to understand and maintain.
+If the words in your steps originated from conversations during an [Example Mapping](/docs/bdd/example-mapping) session, you're building a [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html), which we believe is a great way to make your production code and tests more understandable and easier to maintain.
 {{% /tip %}}

 Change your step definition code to this: